Apress/firewalls-dont-stop-dragons/errata.md

 The book is chock full of web links and web links will change all the time.
 I will try to keep an updated set of links in [this web page](https://firewallsdontstopdragons.com/book-links-v4/).
 If you find any links in the book or these documents that are wrong, please let me know!

+## A Note About Facebook

+I firmly believe that no one should use Facebook, which I mention several times in this book.
+However, as a privacy evangelist, I decided that it's necessary for me to go where the poeople are that need to know about privacy.
+I broke down and created a [Facebook page](https://www.facebook.com/Firewalls-Dont-Stop-Dragons-105005911488731) for this purpose.
+I also realize that right now, Facebook is really the only game in town and for many, many people it serves a legitimate purpose: keeping in touch with friends and family.
+Hopefully there will be a privacy-focused alternative we can all move to one day.
+Until then...

 ## Updated Information

 ### Chapter 7, page 241: Panopticlick --> Cover Your Tracks